We developed this website as part of a strong eco-design approach.

 The authors certify that all procedures performed in the study complied with the ethical standards of the relevant national and institutional committees on human experimentation and with the 1975 Declaration of Helsinki, as revised in 2008.
 All procedures were approved by the Institutional review board (IRB) of the National institute of health and medical research (Inserm) (Opinions No. 01-011 and No. 21-842), and authorized by the French data protection authority (Commission nationale de l’informatique et des libertés, CNIL) (Authorization No. 910486).
 The biobank received a favorable opinion from the Research ethics committee (Comité de protection des personnes) (CPP Sud Est I, Opinions No. 2018-32) and was authorized by the CNIL (Authorization No. DR-2-2018-137).
 All volunteers signed written informed consent for their participation in the Constances cohort, and when applicable, for inclusion in the biobank (ethical approvals, authorizations, and consent procedures are available under the “Rights and data protection” section of the Constances website).

-The authors thank the team of the Epidemiological Population Cohorts Unit in France (UMS 011 – Inserm, Universités Paris Cité, Paris Saclay, Versailles Saint-Quentin), which designed and manages the Constances cohort.
+The authors thank the team of the Epidemiological Population Cohorts Unit in France (UMS 011 – Inserm, Universités Paris Cité, Paris Saclay, Versailles Saint-Quentin), which designed and manages the Constances French national cohort ; doi.org/10.13143/inserm_constances.
 They also acknowledge the French national health insurance fund (Caisse nationale d’assurance maladie, CNAM) and its Health examination centers for collecting a large part of the data, as well as the French national old-age insurance fund (Caisse nationale d’assurance vieillesse, CNAV) for their contribution to the establishment of the cohort, and ClinSearch for performing data quality control.
+Access to confidential data, on which is based this work, has been made possible within a secure environment offered by CASD – Centre d’accès sécurisé aux données (Ref.
+10.34724/CASD).